Revista Bohemia: Quevedo Pérez era (1908 - 1927)

 Cover of the first issue of Bohemia after returning to publication 1910.

 On May 10, 1908, Miguel Ángel Quevedo y Pérez, a former editor of the magazine El Fígaro, first published the magazine Bohemia, which he named after his favorite opera, La bohème, by Giacomo Puccini.'

 The first run of the magazine folded after a few issues, after suffering financial problems.
 Quevedo Pérez also had to attend to the birth and raising of his child.
 An additional note is that in this early era of media consumption in Cuba, magazines were not the preferred method of news, with most consumers desiring particularly the journalism provided in newspapers.

 The magazine returned for a second run in 1910 and became one of Cuba's most popular weeklies within a few years, having to compete in the marketplace against other well-established illustrated magazines in Cuba like Pichardo, El Fígaro, and Revista de la Biblioteca National.
 This was described as an impressive feat even by the newspapers of the day, one of which was called El libro de Oro Hispano-Americano.
 In 1917, this newspaper promoted Bohemia as a "beautiful publication that honors the Cuban press.
 It has its own building, machinery, and workshops.
 Its circulation is very large."

 After the Second Occupation of Cuba, Cuba was struggling to define a national identity, and Quevedo Perez desired to use his magazine to help foster that sense of a new identity, to feature Cuban artists, Cuban writers, and to look at the world from a distinctly Cuban lens.
 Quevedo Pérez, a music lover himself, decided to begin publishing musical song sheets in the magazine for a time.

 Around this time, Bohemia also began sponsoring poetry readings and musical talent contests in order to increase readership.
 One of these events was called Gran Teatro Politeama.
 This gala was a juvenile poetry contest, and the guest of honor was Vice President Alfredo Zayas.

-In the 1910's, Bohemia was not limited to sales in Cuba, and sold large numbers of magazines in foreign markets such as Caracas, Mexico City, and New York City.
+In the 1910s, Bohemia was not limited to sales in Cuba, and sold large numbers of magazines in foreign markets such as Caracas, Mexico City, and New York City.

 In New York City, immigration police agents knew how popular the magazine was, and began requesting that anyone who bought the magazine at certain news agents provide their residency documentation - anyone who couldn't was deported.
 This resulted in hundreds of Latin Americans being deported from the city.

 The first year that Bohemia turned a profit was 1914, and Bohemia moved its headquarters into a new building that could accommodate its growth.
 They also began using newer models of printing presses and technologies.
 They expanded their issues to forty pages.

 Bohemia was the first magazine in Latin America to use color separation, a method of printing that allowed it to print images in color.